 - commercial association (ühistu)

-In addition, the Commercial Code regulates being a sole proprietor (in Estonian Füüsilisest Isikust Ettevõtja or in short, FIE).
-Sole proprietors provide services or sell goods under their own name and are not legal persons.
+Sole proprietors (FIE) provide services or sell goods under their own name and are not legal persons.
 Therefore, sole proprietors are taxed differently compared to limited companies.
 For example, sole proprietors generally have to pay quarterly advance payments of income and social tax.
 Because they are taxed differently, e-residents are not advised to register as FIE.
 In Estonia, for a non-resident, it would just be too expensive and not necessary considering that registering as a Private Limited Company is fairly easy and demands little initial investment in Estonia.

 Foreign companies are also able to register a branch in Estonia to run their business through it.

-Public limited company is meant for large-scale ventures, where the minimum share capital (EUR 25,000) is higher than in a private limited company.
+Public limited company (AS) is meant for large-scale ventures, where the minimum share capital (EUR 25,000) is substantially higher than for a private limited company.
 Also, public limited companies can list their shares on a public exchange.

-A general partnership (täisühing) has to include two or more persons who are personally liable for the obligations of the partnership, Limited partnership (usaldusühing or UÜ) has to include two or more persons, where one person is personally liable for the obligations and the second one is liable to the extent of his or her paid-in capital.
+A general partnership (TÜ) has to include two or more persons who are personally liable for the obligations of the partnership.
+Limited partnership (UÜ) has to include two or more persons, where one person is personally liable for the obligations and the second one is liable to the extent of his or her paid-in capital.

 There is also the possibility of a commercial association which has the purpose of supporting and promoting the economic interests of its members through joint economic activity in which the members participate as consumers or users of other benefits.
 A commercial association is liable for its obligations with all of its assets, whereas generally, its members are not personally liable for the obligations of the association.

-As Private limited company is most suited and most used not only by e-residents but also by small entrepreneurs within Estonian resident, then for now at least our knowledge base will be focused on guides and articles around this form of business.
+As a private limited company is most suited and most used not only by e-residents but also by small entrepreneurs who are Estonian residents, then for now at least our Knowledge base will be focused on guides and articles around this form of business.

 If you prefer to dig deeper yourself, then all Estonian laws and their translation into English are published in the State Gazette or in Riigi Teataja, as we call it: https://www.riigiteataja.ee/en/